 Just like your brand values, it’s essential to keep your clients and community at the center of what you do.
 “When I think of some of the most successful business owners and designers, their secret sauce is engaging and interacting with their audience and growing with their community,” says Baran.
 “The changes within your brand should keep in mind your community, because they are your target audience.”
 Tune into Baran’s Trade Talk to hear her advice for growing your brand on social media.

-Part of this—especially in this day and age—requires being adaptable and authentic, says Chu.
-Since COVID-19, she noticed that, like her, clients and social media followers were spending more time at home.
+Part of this requires being adaptable and authentic, says Chu.
+Since the pandemic, she noticed that, like her, clients and social media followers were spending more time at home.
 After reflecting on what she could offer, she expanded her social media content to include at-home gardening, cooking, and cocktail recipes.
 She also launched her most recent brainchild, TeleDesign Pro.

 “If you are an interior designer, there are several aspects of the home that you can differentiate yourself in—you could be a painter, you could be a cook, you could design gardens.”
 Chu says.
 “I think you have to really be authentic.
 That’s the one thing that followers can really identify with is authenticity. ”

 To that end, “Show your brand personality,” says Sundt.
 “I don’t want to hire your firm; I want to hire real people.”
 Her rule of thumb: “If I covered up your picture and your logo and I read your ‘About’ page next to three other designers’ pages and I can’t see a difference except which school you went to, you’re not showing me enough of you.”

 At the end of the day, ask yourself this: “‘When it’s over, what do you want them to say?” says Sundt.
 “Ask yourself, and then reverse engineer it.
 And if you have brand clarity, then you know what to say.”